junxit/us-congress-bills-117/metadata.md

 - 2021-02-26 — Introduced in House
 - 2021-02-26 — Referred to the House Committee on Science, Space, and Technology.
 - 2021-02-26 — Referred to the Subcommittee on Environment.
+- 2021-11-10 — Subcommittee on Environment Discharged.
+- 2021-11-16 — Committee Consideration and Mark-up Session Held.
+- 2021-11-16 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2022-05-03 — Placed on the Union Calendar, Calendar No. 224.
+- 2022-05-03 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+117-304.
+- 2022-05-03 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+117-304.